mshroom/WhereToStopForADrink/documentation/testing_document.md

 ### Route algorithms

+As can be seen in the table and the diagrams, Tsp Exact is very slow except with very small graphs.
+Tsp Nearest Neighbour, on the other hand, is very fast even with big input.

 | Graph size (V) | Tsp Exact | Tsp Nearest Neighbour |
 |---|---|---|
 | 5 | 0.29 ms | 0.01 ms |